PlanktoScope/forklift/docs/specs/00-package.md

        - plain-text
      ```

-- `nonblocking` is a boolean flag specifying whether the package deployment providing the required filesystem entity is allowed to start after starting the package deployment with the filesystem requirement.
+- `nonblocking` is a boolean flag specifying whether the package deployment providing the required fileset is allowed to start after starting the package deployment with the fileset requirement.

    - This field is optional.

    - This is a performance optimization hint which may be ignored; it's only meaningful if package deployments can be started concurrently.
 However, it can help to reduce the startup time needed for the critical path of a chain of dependencies between package deployments.

-   - This field can be set to true if the program requiring the filesystem entity can gracefully handle the temporary absence of the filesystem entity while package deployments are being applied; otherwise, this field should not be set to true.
+   - This field can be set to true if the program requiring the fileset can gracefully handle the temporary absence of the fileset while package deployments are being applied; otherwise, this field should not be set to true.

    - Example: